 The PHUSE Working Groups bring together academia, industry, technology providers and regulatory agencies to collaborate on projects relating to clinical data science.
 Each Working Group executes a set of projects designed to improve the overall product development and review processes to improve patient's lives.
 R Consortium coordinates and supports projects that directly benefit stakeholders within the R user community to build and improve documentation, tools, and R infrastructure.
 It is the intention of Parties to create joint working group projects and encourage each of our members to participate in each other’s projects.

-PHUSE and R Consortium are currently cross-participating in working groups:
+Each Party’s respective members may, upon invitation from the other Party, participate in the other Party’s working groups.
+Working groups that the Parties have expressed interest in having members of both Parties participate in include the following:

 Clinical Statistical Reporting in a Multilingual World – A PHUSE project to catalog implementations of common clinical trial analyses between different programming languages to help support learning curves as new languages are adopted.

 R Tables for Regulatory Submissions (RTRS) – An R Consortium project to explore what is required for the R programming language to better support the needs of table display production for regulatory submissions.